Hollow Man

-Hollow Man is a 2000 science fiction horror film directed by Paul Verhoeven, written by Andrew W. Marlowe, and starring Elisabeth Shue, Kevin Bacon, Josh Brolin, Kim Dickens, Greg Grunberg, Joey Slotnick, Mary Randle, and William Devane.
+Hollow Man is a 2000 science fiction horror thriller film directed by Paul Verhoeven, written by Andrew W. Marlowe from a story he co-wrote with Gary Scott Thompson, and starring Elisabeth Shue, Kevin Bacon, Josh Brolin, Kim Dickens, Greg Grunberg, Joey Slotnick, Mary Randle, and William Devane.
 The film is about Sebastian Caine, a scientist who volunteers to be the first human test subject for a serum that renders the user invisible.
-When his fellow scientists are unable to restore him back to normal, he becomes increasingly psychotic and eventually goes on a killing spree.
-The film received negative reviews but was a financial success, grossing $190 million worldwide.
+When his fellow scientists are unable to restore him back to normal, he becomes increasingly unstable and eventually goes on a killing spree.

+The film grossed $190 million worldwide but was not well received by critics.
 It was nominated for an Academy Award for Best Visual Effects in 2001, losing to Gladiator.
 A direct-to-video stand-alone sequel called Hollow Man 2, starring Christian Slater and Peter Facinelli, was released in 2006.

 Plot

 Brilliant but narcissistic scientist Sebastian Caine has developed a serum for the military that can make a subject invisible.
 His team includes ex-girlfriend Linda McKay, Matt Kensington, Sarah Kennedy, Janice Walton, Carter Abbey, and Frank Chase.
 The team succeeds in reversing the procedure, returning an invisible gorilla to visibility.
 Sebastian becomes infatuated with Linda again, but, unbeknownst to him, she has become involved with Matt.

 Instead of reporting his success to the military, Sebastian lies to an oversight committee, which includes his mentor Howard Kramer, telling them he is close but needs more time.
 He convinces part of the team to go into human testing without military authorization, keeping the rest in the dark.
 The procedure is successful, and Sebastian turns completely invisible.
-He enjoys sneaking around the lab in order to scare and play pranks on his fellow co-workers, one of which involves molesting Sarah.
-The team becomes concerned that Sebastian is taking it too far.
+He enjoys sneaking around the lab in order to scare and play pranks on his co-workers, one of which involves molesting Sarah.
+The team becomes concerned that Sebastian is taking these pranks too far.
 The procedure to return him to visibility fails, and he is almost killed.